How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 "There's no way I could have prepared myself for postpartum."

-This is a phrase uttered by many moms who have given up on taking photos.
+This is a phrase that many moms who have given up on taking photos say.

-In reality, the postpartum period is much more difficult than you might imagine.
+In reality, the postpartum period is much more hectic than you might imagine.

-Breastfeeding every three hours, unfamiliar diaper changes, and impaired judgment due to lack of sleep.
+Breastfeeding every three hours, unfamiliar diaper changes, and fatigue from lack of sleep.

 Would you be able to calmly choose a photographer in this situation?

-That's why preparation during pregnancy determines 90% of success .
+That's why mental preparation during pregnancy determines 90% of success .

-We are focusing our efforts on the "golden preparation period" from 28 to 32 weeks of pregnancy .
+We act gently during the important period of preparation between 28 and 32 weeks of pregnancy .

 This is the time when morning sickness subsides and your physical condition stabilizes.

-We will narrow down the candidates to three and hold an interview (online is also possible).
+Narrow down the candidates to three and talk to them in person (online is fine too).

-Check their years of experience in newborn photography, their views on dangerous poses, and what to do in an emergency.
+We asked them about their experience photographing newborns, their feelings towards babies, and what to do in an emergency.

-Count back from your expected due date and tentatively reserve several possible dates.
+Count back from your due date and quietly tentatively reserve several possible dates.

 With this preparation, you can get by even in the midst of the hectic postpartum period.

-This gives you a sense of security that "the preparations are complete."
+This creates a sense of security that "the preparations are complete."

-This allows you to capture the shot at the ideal time.
+This allows you to take the photo at the ideal time.

-5 days vs. 10 days vs. 14 days vs. 21 days after birth: Medical basis for fetal pose
+5 days vs 10 days vs 14 days vs 21 days after birth: A precious time when you can do fluffy poses

-"He looked like a completely different person at 7 days old than he did at 14 days old."
+"He looked like a completely different child at 7 days old than he did at 14 days old."

-This is the testimony of Mr. M, who photographed his two children at different times.
+These are the words of Mr. M, who photographed his two children at different times.

-In fact, a newborn's appearance changes dramatically over the course of a week.
+In fact, a newborn's facial expression and posture change rapidly over the course of a week.

 This is the time when memories of being in the womb are most vivid.

-Your limbs will naturally curl up and you will sleep deeply for over 20 hours.
+Their limbs naturally curl up, providing a fluffy sleep for over 20 hours.

 The translucent skin covered in vernix creates a mysterious beauty.